roshanthamalaka/assignment_pyapp_ac/Readme.md

     Documentation:  https://learn.microsoft.com/en-us/visualstudio/ide/quickstart-python?view=vs-2022

-By adding this applications was exposed on custom port and able to run without flaks.
+By adding this applications was exposed on custom port and able to run without Flask.
 (Issue python3)

 In the app.py it has commnents about each function usage for more informational purpose.